-A while back I ran a Twitter poll asking what time most people would turn up to an African party if it said to be starting at 7pm.
+I ran a Twitter poll asking what time most people would turn up to an African party starting at 7pm.
 88% of you would turn up 2-4 hours late (well done).
 Only 1% of you would turn up on time, and just over 10% would arrive within the hour.
-Truthfully, despite my best efforts, I would be in the 57% majority turning up between 9-10pm.

 You've been invited to an African party.
 The start time states 7pm, what time do you arrive?

 The appearance of a lack of punctuality or a lax attitude in Africa isn’t a lack of respect for the time in general.
-It’s not that black and white.
-No pun intended.
+It’s not that black and white, literally.
 Rather it reflects a different approach and method in managing tasks, events, and interactions.
 African cultures are often described as polychronic.
 In short, polychronic cultures are much less focused on the preciseness of accounting for each and every moment, and a polychronic time system is where several things can be done at once, and a more fluid approach is taken to scheduling time.

 “I’m not late, I’m polychronic”

 Examples of polychronic behaviors include: cooking food while watching television or browsing the internet while sitting in meetings.
 Polychronicity is in contrast to those who prefer monochronicity (doing one thing at a time).
-Unlike most Western and East Asian cultures, Latin American, African, South Asian, and Arab cultures use polychronic systems of the time.
+Latin American, African, South Asian, and Arab cultures are more known to use polychronic systems.

 |Monochronic people||Polychronic people|